-- 2.1 5 evaluation trenches were dug 1.8m wide by at least 25m lengths arranged in a pattern across the site of the development (Phase 1, Area 1), Trench positions had to be adjusted as shown on the attached drawing (Fig. 1).
-Contingency trial trenching was carried out in form of two 8metre-long evaluation Trenches 6 and 7. - 2.2 The archaeological record for the site includes Chavey Down Lodge, Warfield Park Estate, site of an earthworks at Big Wood, Romano-British cremation urn, prehistoric flints, and Iron Age coins.
+- 5 evaluation trenches were dug 1.8m wide by at least 25m lengths arranged in a pattern across the site of the development (Phase 1, Area 1), Trench positions had to be adjusted as shown on the attached drawing (Fig. 1).
+Contingency trial trenching was carried out in form of two 8metre-long evaluation Trenches 6 and 7.
+Further 6 trenches were dug within southern extend of PDA comprising Areas 2 and 3 south. - 2.2 The archaeological record for the site includes Chavey Down Lodge, Warfield Park Estate, site of an earthworks at Big Wood, Romano-British cremation urn, prehistoric flints, and Iron Age coins.

 Details of these sites and discoveries can be found in the attached HER Data file. - 2.3 More detailed historical background can be found within written scheme of investigation (SWAT 2018) and want be referred here due to interim nature of this report.